fit-alessandro-berti/pm-llm-benchmark/README.md

-# PM-LLM-Benchmark v 2.0 (!!
-IN ACTIVE DEVELOPMENT !!)
+# PM-LLM-Benchmark v 2.0

+**The current repository shows PM-LLM-Benchmark v 2.0, which contains a different and more complex set of prompts than PM-LLM-Benchmark v 1.0**
+The paper describing PM-LLM-Benchmark v 1.0 is available [here](https://arxiv.org/pdf/2407.13244)

 Process mining benefits significantly from the domain knowledge provided by LLMs.
 However, no process-mining-specific LLM benchmarks have been proposed until the current date.